tonysm/importmap-laravel/README.md

 It's possible to use both React and Vue with importmaps, but unfortunatelly you would have to use those without the power of JSX or SFC.
 That's because those file types need a compilation/transpilation step where they are converted to something the browser can understand.
 There are alternative ways to use both these libraries, but I should say that these are not "common" ways on their communities.
 You may use [React with HTM](https://github.com/developit/htm).
 And you can use Vue just fine without SFC, the only difference is that your templates would be in Blade files, not a SFC file.

+### Process ENV Configs

+You may be used to having a couple `process.env.MIX_*` lines in your JS files here and there.
+The way this works is Webpack would replace at build time your calls to `process.env` with the values it had during the build.
+Since we don't have a "build time" anymore, this won't work.
+Instead, you should add `<meta>` tags to your layout file with anything that you want to make available to your JavaScript files and use `document.head.querySelector('meta[name=my-config]').content` instead of relying in the `process.env`.

 ## Testing

 ```bash